Eastern Sierra Area Agency on Aging (ESAAA)

-This service is provided to caregiver in both Inyo and Mono counties by Inyo County through the ESAAA program.
-FCSS is available to unpaid caregivers of individuals over the age of 60 to caregivers of individuals of any age who have been diagnosed with Alzheimer's disease or related disorder with neurologic and organic brain dysfunction.
+This service is provided to caregivers in both Inyo and Mono counties by Inyo County through the ESAAA program.
+FCSP is available to unpaid caregivers of individuals over the age of 60 and to caregivers of individuals of any age who have been diagnosed with Alzheimer's disease or related disorder with neurologic and organic brain dysfunction.
 Services include caregiver assessments, support/counseling and respite.

 Congregate and Home Delivered Meals - Elder Nutrition Program (ENP)

 Nutrition services are available in both Inyo and Mono Counties through ESAAA.
 Each county provides these services directly to their residents.
 The available services include meals that comply with Dietary Guidelines for Americans and meet a minimum of one-third of recommended Dietary Reference Intake.
 Meals are available in congregate settings, as well as to home-bound or isolated individuals through home delivery services.
 The ENP also provides nutrition education and counseling to seniors in both communities.

 Transportation services are provided in both Inyo and Mono Counties through ESAAA by both counties.
 Transportation services include the provision of bus passes to seniors in order to provide access to community resources.
 In addition, individuals who have been assessed as needing assistance with transportation as a result of physical or cognitive difficulties are able to receive assisted transportation services.
 Assisted transportation is primarily used to access out of area medical care, however assistance with accessing local medical and other support services is also available.